meatnordrink/uplift-blog/_posts/2020-01-06-types-of-therapy.md

 ## Cognitive Behavioral Therapy (CBT)
 Cognitive behavioral therapy (CBT) has been around for over 30 years and has the most evidence supporting its effectiveness.
-For depression in particular, it's considered the gold standard in alleviating depression, and is beneficial for a multitude of other mental health issues.
+For depression in particular, it's considered the gold standard in psychotherapy, and is beneficial for a multitude of other mental health issues.

 CBT is largely focused on the present, as opposed to the past.
 It has the following characteristics:
 - **CBT uses 'homework.'** Because CBT is about teaching the _client_ skills, rather than relying on the skills of the therapist, CBT utilizes extensive out-of-session assignments, asking the client to apply and practice concepts and follow through on plans made in-session.